bodrick/awesome/TOPICS.md

 ## contribution

 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
-It provides a lot of decorators and guideline to make your code more readable and less error-prone.
+It provides a lot of decorators and guideline to make your code more readable and less error-prone. ⭐️ Star to support our work!

 ## decorators

 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
-It provides a lot of decorators and guideline to make your code more readable and less error-prone.
+It provides a lot of decorators and guideline to make your code more readable and less error-prone. ⭐️ Star to support our work!

 ## dependency-injection

 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
-It provides a lot of decorators and guideline to make your code more readable and less error-prone.
+It provides a lot of decorators and guideline to make your code more readable and less error-prone. ⭐️ Star to support our work!
 *   [SimplifyNet/Simplify](https://github.com/SimplifyNet/Simplify) - Simplify is an open-source set of lightweight .NET libraries that provide infrastructure for your applications.
 DI and mocking friendly.
 *   [MelbourneDeveloper/Device.Net](https://github.com/MelbourneDeveloper/Device.Net) - A C# cross platform connected device framework
 *   [autofac/Autofac](https://github.com/autofac/Autofac) - An addictive .NET IoC container